I’M

 Their numbers dwindled and then…

-I started seeing fruit flies in my kitchen.
+I started seeing fruit flies in

 Never thought I’d be glad for that day.